webVortexx/GoogleDocs_clone/README.md

+Hi I am Rahul Prajapati ,
+welcome to my project of google-docs clone.
+Let me tell you about
 ## How to start?
 Create Next app
 To create a Next.js app, open your terminal, cd into the directory you’d like to create the app in, and run the following command: